stypekmaslo6/Bit-n-Build/README.md

 # About
-It is a project we made in group of 4 with my friends from university for hackathon "Bit'n'Build Poland 2024"
+It is a project we for hackathon "Bit'n'Build Poland 2024".
+It was made in group of 4 with my friends from university.
 # Installation Setup
 ## Required technologies
 * Python 3.10